How to Fix Cooling fan noise on Samsung NE63BB871112AA (Induction Range)

 How Much Does This Repair Cost?

-Replacing a cooling fan on the Samsung NE63BB871112AA typically costs $20–$65 in parts when tackling the repair yourself.
+Replacing a cooling fan on the Samsung NE63BB871112AA typically costs $20–$65 in parts when you do the repair yourself.
 A professional service call for the same fix generally runs $150–$300, including labor and parts.
-By going the DIY route, you can pocket savings of $100 or more while restoring your range to quiet operation.
+By tackling it on your own, you can save $100 or more while restoring your range to quiet operation.

 Frequently Asked Questions